Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Conjunctivitis

-The conjunctiva of the eye is a thin, almost transparent tissue covering the white part of the eye and surrounds the inside of the eyelid.
-The conjunctiva has the function of protecting our eyeball from external factors by acting as an immunological defense for our eyes.
+Conjunctivitis is an inflammation or infection of the conjunctiva of the eye.
+The eye's conjunctiva is a thin, almost transparent tissue covering the white part of the eye and surrounds the inside of the eyelid.
+The conjunctiva protects our eyeballs from external factors by acting as an immunological defense for our eyes.
 Likewise, it helps to lubricate the eyeball, intervening in the formation of tear components (although it intervenes in a smaller quantity than the lacrimal glands).

 The pathology that most frequently affects the conjunctiva is Conjunctivitis.
 When the tiny blood vessels in the eye membrane become inflamed, they become more visible so that the eye may look red or pink, swollen, irritated, and there may even be mucus.